JamesFarnsworth/PhaseDetection/README.md

 This program also uncovered a systematic experimental error in our spectrometer.
 The detected signal has both quadrature and in-phase components, which ought to have a phase difference of -0.5 pi (the same as 1.5 pi), however this is closer to -0.45 pi (the same as 1.55 pi), as can be seen from running the program with the demo data.
 This could be, for instance, due to a difference in cable lengths.

 The program takes input data from a MATLAB .mat data file containing in_phase_echo and quadrature_echo columns.
 One such file (200MHz Sine - BDPA.mat), from measurements of a BDPA sample, is provided.
+This file format is used because it can easily be saved and loaded using the SciPy.io library, but still allows quick plotting and analysis using MATLAB.

+Sample output data from the program, using the demo data, can be found in "Sample output.png".

 Dependencies: